vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 ## Summary

-Tanzu Kubernetes Grid on vSphere on hyperconverged hardware offers high-performance potential and convenience, and addresses the challenges of creating, testing, and updating on-premise Kubernetes platforms in a consolidated production environment.
+Tanzu Kubernetes Grid on vSphere on hyperconverged hardware offers high-performance potential and convenience.
+It addresses the challenges of creating, testing, and updating on-premises Kubernetes platforms in a consolidated production environment.
 This validated approach results in a near-production quality installation with all the application services needed to serve combined or uniquely separated workload types through a combined infrastructure solution.

-This plan meets many Day 0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, firewalling, load balancing, workload compute alignment, and other capabilities.
+This plan meets many Day 0 needs for aligning product capabilities, such as configuring firewall rules, networking, load balancing, and workload compute, to the full stack infrastructure.

-Observability is quickly established and easily consumed with Tanzu Observability.

 <!-- Deployment Instructions -->
 <!-- For information on how to deploy this reference design, see. -->